 To understand why this is the case, consider the triangle shown in the figure opposite.

 As the sound waves travel from the sonar, they start to hit the seabed, and each point of contact returns an echo along the shortest path to the sonar.

-To work out the actual distance at which a target lies, you need to use the mathematical formula opposite...
+To work out the actual distance at which a target lies, you need to use the mathematical formula (based on Pythagoras's theorem) ...